 Colorado has often been a boom and bust state, attracting outsized characters prone to “dreaming the large Western dream of easy money, of a fortune kicked up somewhere in the hills—an oil well, a gold mine, a ledge of copper,” as Willa Cather wrote in The Song of the Lark, a novel that begins in the fictional town of Moonstone, Colorado.

 Novelist John Fante grew up in a hardscrabble Italian immigrant community in north Denver and couldn’t wait to light out for Los Angeles , a city with which he is more often associated even though the first several books starring his literary alter ego, Arturo Bandini, are set here.
-The great short story writer Katherine Anne Porter described Denver as a “western city founded and built by roaring drunken miners”—which probably explains why the drinking has continued to this day; Colorado has 142 licensed breweries, more than any other state.
-Denver appealed to Jack Kerouac when he wandered through precisely because it was so scruffy, populated with plenty of “sons of winos,” such as his Denver buddy Neal Cassady, author of the posthumously published memoir The First Third (City Lights Publishers, 1971) and the model for Dean Moriarty in On the Road (Viking, 1957) and Big Sur (Farrar, Straus & Giroux, 1962).
+The great short story writer Katherine Anne Porter described Denver as a “western city founded and built by roaring drunken miners”—which probably explains why the drinking has continued to this day; Colorado boasts more than 300 licensed breweries.
+Denver appealed to Jack Kerouac when he wandered through precisely because it was so scruffy, populated with plenty of “sons of winos,” such as his Denver buddy Neal Cassady, author of the posthumously published memoir The First Third (City Lights Publishers, 1971) and the model for Dean Moriarty in On the Road (Viking, 1957) and Big Sur (Farrar, Straus and Giroux, 1962).

 More recently, Annie Proulx lived in a loft in the revitalized LoDo district, remembering her time here in her memoir Bird Cloud (Scribner, 2011) as “a year or two in a Denver apartment with a view of a Ferris wheel and a nutcase on the top floor.”
 I’m dying to know: Which Denverite was that nutcase?

-Denver plays an ominous role in beloved Colorado novelist Kent Haruf’s Plainsong (Knopf, 1999): Victoria Robideaux leaves the ranch of the elderly McPheron brothers to go to Denver with the young man who impregnated her, finds the city terrifying, and quickly returns to the plains.
+Denver plays an ominous role in beloved, late Colorado novelist Kent Haruf’s Plainsong (Knopf, 1999): Victoria Roubideaux leaves the ranch of the elderly McPheron brothers to go to Denver with the young man who impregnated her, finds the city terrifying, and quickly returns to the plains.
 It’s also where another character heads when she abandons her husband and sons.
 “Mother, are you going to be all right in Denver?” one of the little boys asks.

 What’s so bad about Denver?
 Nothing, in my book.
 The city has always inspired me.
 As a white kid growing up in southeast Denver, I was bused fifteen miles to a Mexican American neighborhood in west Denver for elementary school, and eighteen miles to an African American neighborhood in northeast Denver for middle school due to the Denver Public Schools’ court-ordered busing for desegregation.
 Attending these schools in neighborhoods different from my own taught me that there are always two sides to a story, if not ten, which inspired the structure of The Ringer.
 I wrote it from the perspectives of a white, male cop who shoots a Mexican immigrant, and of the victim’s Mexican American wife, whose sons end up playing in the same youth baseball league in Denver.
 I’ve always seen a potential for stories in the hidden connections between people in different parts of this city.

-I set my first novel and most of the short stories I’ve written so far in my hometown.
-But it’s true, there isn’t much literary fiction set in Denver.
+There isn’t as much literary fiction set in Denver as you'd expect given its thriving literary culture.
 Even though the city is full of writers, many of them choose to set their work elsewhere, perhaps because many residents didn’t grow up here and writers often set their work in the places that they’re from.
 And Denver has no book festival.
-We hang our heads in shame before you Omaha; Missoula, Montana; Tucson, Arizona; and Salt Lake—all home to rocking public literary festivals.
+We hang our heads in shame before you Omaha; Missoula, Montana; Tucson, Arizona; and Salt Lake City—all home to rocking public literary festivals.
 Colorado discontinued its grants to writers during a budget crisis over a decade ago, and never brought them back.
 Several years ago, the National Endowment for the Arts threatened to cut off all grants to Colorado residents due to a lack of arts infrastructure in the state to administer them.
 Luckily, this never came to pass.

-But despite the lack of public support, I believe Denver’s literary community is thriving, and what I like about it most of all is that it’s welcoming.
+What I like about Denver's literary community most of all is that it’s welcoming.
 If you’re a writer—whatever you write, wherever you’ve published or haven’t—you’re in.
 There’s a do-it-yourself spirit inherent to Denver and all of the West, and an egalitarian vibe.